-You heard it here first; 2016 will be the year of mobile!
+You heard it here first; this year of mobile!
 And with mobile ad spend projected to top over $100 billion this year, the time is now to hop on board the mobile train.

 But if you’re wondering why mobile, that’s easy.

 First, consider for s second that of the Earth’s 7.1 billion people, approximately 75 percent of them own a mobile phone.
 That’s over 5.1 billion people!
 Mobile is also the most immediate and attention-grabbing form of communication there is.

 Lastly, this strategy utilizes the one thing most people nowadays never leave their homes without to engage them: their phones.
 In fact, according to a study by Morgan Stanley, 91 percent of adults who own a mobile phone keep it within arm’s reach 100 percent of the time.
 That offers unparalleled access to your customers.

 Here are the ten top strategies utilized by professionals that you could enact today to ensure you carry out a rock-solid mobile marketing campaign this year.
 Use them wisely.

 While web platforms are still relevant, mobile access sites have become the industry’s premium template for buyers and businesspeople alike.

 Unfortunately, as many as 43 percent of consumer websites aren’t mobile friendly.
 Google even ranks sites that aren’t mobile friendly lower in search lists, significantly cutting down on views of your site.